Minterest vs. Morpho

 Minterest’s Self-Sustaining Liquidation System Gives Borrowers an Advantage

-- Stronger Long-Term Sustainability → The protocol doesn’t lose value to third-party liquidators—it recycles liquidation fees into user rewards instead.
+- Long-Term Sustainability → The protocol doesn’t lose value to third-party liquidators—it recycles liquidation fees into user rewards instead.

 Why Morpho Falls Short